Make your little girl a sweet Easter Bunny outfit with this simple tutorial. Perfect for any age – baby to child! SO CUTE!

 Clip your masterpiece onto your elastic and you are finished!

 All done!
-Go dress your little princess!
+Go dress your little princess in her brand new Easter Bunny outfit!
 Happy Easter!